Johan Edstav is a Green Party politician in one of the world’s most sustainable countries, why does he want to build a new city over this field?

 Completely new materials may not come along very often, but scientists are remixing old ones — and it’s changing the shape of our cities.

-Innovative Architecture: five projects designed by Adrian Smith and Gordon Gill, including the first building to be measured in kilometers, are examples of architectural creativity.
+Adrian Smith and Gordon Gill’s most groundbreaking designs — including the first building to be measured in kilometres.

 “We’re problem-solvers who happen to be architects.
 Sometimes the solution is not just a building”